Overview

 5. Sexual Harassment

 Sexual harassment can be both physical and verbal and can victimize any gender.
 Obscene comments, unwarranted touch, and sending obscene messages or videos are all acts of sexual harassment.
-Besides, asking for sexual favors in exchange for obligations is also a form of heinous sexual harassment.
-In fact, as per the report, around 60% of the women claim that they experience ‘unbidden sexual advances, unwanted sexual attention or sexist comments in the workplace.
+In fact, as per the report, around 60% of the women claim to experience sexist comments in the workplace that included‘unbidden sexual advances, unwanted sexual attention in the workplace.

 6. Discrimination